Dismiss Modal

 Follow these guidelines when caring for yourself at home:

-• Unless your healthcare provider has put you on a fluid-restricted diet, make sure you are drinking plenty of fluids.
+• Unless your doctor has put you on a fluid-restricted diet, make sure you are drinking plenty of fluids.
 This means 6 to 8 glasses a day.

-• Keep your airway clear by coughing periodically throughout the day.
+• Keep your airway clear by coughing throughout the day.

-• Suction your trach tube as advised to by your provider.
-Do this regularly, as often as your provider suggests.
+• Suction your trach tube as advised to by your doctor.
+Do this as often as your doctor suggests.

 • Carry an extra trach tube with you in case one tube gets blocked.